-How much does a $30,000 auto dealer or wholesaler bond cost in South Carolina?
+How much does a South Carolina auto dealer or wholesale dealer license bond cost?

 South Carolina auto dealer and wholesaler bonds ensure that dealers and wholesalers comply with all provisions of Title 56 of the South Carolina Code of Laws relating to motor vehicle dealers and the sale and transfer of motor vehicles.
 The bond protects any owner of a motor vehicle from any loss or damage suffered as a result of the principal’s actions or the actions of the principal’s salesmen or representatives.
 Harmed parties will be protected up to the full penal sum of the $30,000 bond, and the principal must reimburse the surety for all damages paid out.

-Motor vehicle dealer and wholesaler surety bonds in South Carolina do not automatically expire with the license for which they were initially issued, but instead continue from license year to license year upon proper payment.
+Motor vehicle dealer and wholesaler surety bonds in South Carolina do not automatically expire with the license for which they were initially issued, but instead continue from license year to license year for as long as the dealer pays his or her premium.
 The surety can cancel the bond by providing written notice of cancellation to the Department of Motor Vehicles 30 days before the effective date of termination.